aram-father/ATMController/docs/SRS.md

 Based on your work, another engineer should be able to implement the user interface.
 You don't need to implement any REST API, RPC, network communication etc, but just functions/classes/methods, etc.

 You can simplify some complex real world problems if you think it's not worth illustrating in the project.

+## 2. Overall specification

+### 2.1.
+ATM machine states

+The ATM machine has two states as below(briefly):

+- `Ready`: The machine is waiting for the user's card insertion

+- `Running`: The machine is processing necessary operations(i.e. not in `Ready` state)